Marchex (NASDAQ:MCHX) Now Covered by Analysts at StockNews.com

-Analysts at StockNews.com initiated coverage on shares of Marchex (NASDAQ:MCHX – Get Rating) in a research report issued on Friday.
-The brokerage set a “hold” rating on the technology company’s stock.
+StockNews.com started coverage on shares of Marchex (NASDAQ:MCHX – Get Rating) in a research report report published on Saturday.
+The brokerage issued a hold rating on the technology company’s stock.

 About Marchex